gumaerc-testorg/6.111-spring-2006/content/pages/lab-kit.md

   youtube_id: null
 ---

 The new 6.111 FPGA lab kit is a state-of-the-art platform for prototyping digital designs.
 Based on a 6-million gate platform-scale FPGA, the lab kit is designed to facilitate complex and high-performance projects.
-The lab kit is based on a Virtex II FPGA from [Xilinx, Inc](http://www.xilinx.com/).
-For more details, please refer to the [lab kit documentation](http://www-mtl.mit.edu/Courses/6.111/labkit/).
+The lab kit is based on a Virtex II FPGA from {{% resource_link "c0d56473-08f9-4ef8-9ac7-c7d2edbe494b" "Xilinx, Inc" %}}.
+For more details, please refer to the {{% resource_link "68aab110-c678-4868-bccc-22818eaf2fae" "lab kit documentation" %}}.